The Sustainable Way to Prepare Sustainability Data

 Emissions factors are often a weak link in carbon calculations and this is true for the calculations presented here.
 The issues are:

 • False precision.
 The emissions factor reported by Google for networking in a Las Vegas based data center is .0004054 kg CO2e per GB.
-(4) No doubt the emissions factor is responsibly produced by Google based on data center averages of some kind, but it conveys scientific precision while in fact it is a coarse approximation.
+(4) No doubt the emissions factor is carefully produced by Google based on data center averages of some kind, but it conveys scientific precision while in fact it is a coarse approximation.

 For typical data center use, we suggest using the data sets available from Climatiq.io, as these are carefully assembled by location, consistently documented and updated as new data becomes available.
 (4)